seppinho/mutserve/README.md

 Mutation-Server Core is a Java library to detect heteroplasmic and homoplasmic sites in mtDNA data.
 It is especially used for [mtDNA-Server](https://mtdna-server.uibk.ac.at).
 For scalability, Mutation-Server Core is parallelized with Hadoop MapReduce but is also available as a standalone tool.

-## mtDNA-Server
+## mtDNA-Server Usage
 mtDNA-Server uses this library to detect heteroplasmic and homoplasmic sites.
-Please have a look [here](https://github.com/seppinho/mtdna-server-workflow) to run the complete mtDNA-Server workflow including also several other workflow steps like contamination detection or report creation.
+Please have a look [here](https://github.com/seppinho/mtdna-server-workflow) to run the complete workflow including also several other workflow steps like contamination detection or report creation.

-## Standalone Tool
+## Standalone Usage
 You can also run Mutation-Server Core as a standalone tool starting with BAM files.
 ```
 mkdir mutation-server